 The Theater of Epidaurus

 We later arrived at the Temple of Epidaurus.
 We had the nicest tour guide this day.
 His name was Elias and he was so sweet and kind and we all adored him.

 The rest of the day was really chilled out.
 We went to this beautiful pottery store and drove back to Athens.
 After dinner, we went back to the hotel and changed into sweats before wandering around the Plaka.
 This was the night we found our absolute favorite gelato place.
 Just like everywhere else in Greece, the employees were so nice.
 It was such a nice and relaxed night.

 Day Four was Easter Sunday!
 We went to Church that morning but didn’t understand a thing because it was all in Greek haha.
 Also– we were the only ones celebrating Easter since Greek Orthodox Easter is the week later!

 Last Night in Athens for a While

 This last night before our cruise was so fun.
-After we got back from the beach, we changed for the night, and drove to where all the bigger stores are.
-We ended up running through this square thing to see the changing of the guard (which was real cool, btw), and wandering through the streets until we ran into real life mormon missionaries.
+After we got back from the beach, we changed for the night and drove to where all the bigger stores are.
+We ended up running through this square thing to see the changing of the guard (which was really cool, btw) and wandering through the streets until we ran into real-life Mormon missionaries.
 Now when I say we were stoked…

 We ended up talking to them for a while and they were SO sweet and interesting.
 We still can’t believe that happened haha.